Development process

 -

-A library named libevl, which implements the system call interface between applications running in user-space and the EVL core, along with a few other basic services, utilities and sanity tests.
+A library named libevl, which implements the system call interface between applications running in user-space and the EVL core, along with a few other basic services, utilities and tests.

 -